Champagne barge cruise

 On alternating weeks cruising in the opposite direction.

-- Cumieres and Hautvillers: See the statues in Cumieres depicting all the steps in wine making and visit the place where Dom Perignon invented Champagne production.
+- Cumieres and Hautvillers: See the statues in Cumieres depicting all the steps in wine making and visit the grave of Dom Perignon, assumed to be the inventor of Champagne production.

 - You’ll be impressed by the strange forms of the “Faux de Verzy” (beech trees) and the lighthouse in the middle of the vineyards of Verzenay.